In this guide, you create a new node group, then apply a named chunk of Puppet code --- better known as a class --- to the node group. You apply the

 html, the browser again shows the contents of

 Puppet Enterprise is now managing the default Apache vhost on your agent node.
-Next, you'll learn how to manage users with PE, and how to set permissions for each user or group of users.
+Next, learn how to manage users with PE, and how to set permissions for each user or group of users.